unocss/unocss/README.md

 }
 ```

-Customization is one of the keys of UnoCSS, so when the `presets` options is provide, the default preset will be ignored.
+When the `presets` option is specified, the default preset will be ignored.

 To disable the default preset, you can set `presets` to an empty array: